harvard-vpal/bridge-adaptivity/README.md

 serve dynamically.
 Examples of a content source system might be Open edX or other LTI providers.
 * Adaptive Engine - Provides activity recommendations based on student activity.
-An example of an adaptive engine application is the (ALOSI adaptive engine)[https://github.com/harvard-vpal/adaptive-engine].
+An example of an adaptive engine application is the [ALOSI adaptive engine](https://github.com/harvard-vpal/adaptive-engine).
 ![System architecture](img/architecture.png)

 ### More information